Other research projects

-We are currently recruiting and analysing data for two projects involving paramedics and other ambulance staff (including student paramedics at Bournemouth University).
-Both projects are being undertaken with support with The College of Paramedics and a senior paramedic at Bournemouth University.
+We have been working on two projects involving paramedics and other ambulance staff (including student paramedics at Bournemouth University).
+Both projects were undertaken with support with The College of Paramedics and a senior paramedic at Bournemouth University.
 In the first study, we explored what help ambulance staff get to support their own mental health.
 Similar to police officers, ambulance staff are frequently first-responders to distressing incidents.
 Although ambulance staff frequently deal with death, sometimes the impact of that can be greater than at other times.
-We want to know what factors might pose a risk factors to developing post-traumatic stress disorder (PTSD).
-We are also asking about what training staff had to help with such incidents.
+We wanted to know what factors might pose a risk factors to developing post-traumatic stress disorder (PTSD).
+We also asked about what training staff had to help with such incidents.

-In the second study we examining ambulance staff (and student) perceptions of how confident they feel dealing with incidents where someone at the call appears to have a mental health problem.
+In the second study, we explored ambulance staff (and student) perceptions of how confident they feel dealing with incidents where someone at the call appears to have a mental health problem.
 This could be secondary to physical symptoms which prompted the call.
-We want to know what training and support ambulance staff get to deal with that.
+We wanted to know what training and support ambulance staff get to deal with that.